cardboard-iguana/cardboard-iguana.com/log/2022-02-27-itprotv-comptia-security-plus.md

 Hybrid attacks are also possible (technically an amplified attack is *already* a hybrid attack).

-### Network Attacks — MiTM And MiTB
+### Network Attacks - MiTM And MiTB

 The key to preventing MITM attacks is really just to use encrypted protocols.
-(The key to preventing MITB attacks is to… well… avoid getting infected.)
+(The key to preventing MITB attacks is to... well... avoid getting infected.)

-SIDE NOTE: The “Follow” option in Wireshark’s right-click menu displays all of the packets related to a particular connection/session.
+SIDE NOTE: The "Follow" option in Wireshark's right-click menu displays all of the packets related to a particular connection/session.
 This is particularly powerful when used against plain text protocols, as it allows the entire conversation to be easily reverse engineered.

-### Network Attacks — Wireless
+### Network Attacks - Wireless

-The “initialization vector” (IV) is basically a “salt” (sometimes also called a nonce) that’s added to data on a wireless network to help prevent cryptanalysis.
+The "initialization vector" (IV) is basically a "salt" (sometimes also called a nonce) that's added to data on a wireless network to help prevent cryptanalysis.
 IVs were easy to attack on WEP, but WPA lengthened the IV and added some other controls that make these attacks much less feasible.

 The most common attack against RFID is cloning.
 Typically used to gain access to secure sites (by cloning badges).

-One NFC attack that wasn’t mentioned in the Exam Cram (which seemed to treat NFC attacks as mostly theoretical) is a *relay* attack, in which the victim is tricked into starting an NFC transaction with a malicious device that then relays that transaction to a second device which *then* interacts with a second target.
+One NFC attack that wasn't mentioned in the Exam Cram (which seemed to treat NFC attacks as mostly theoretical) is a *relay* attack, in which the victim is tricked into starting an NFC transaction with a malicious device that then relays that transaction to a second device which *then* interacts with a second target.
 For example, kicking off a payment transaction between the target device and a terminal in another location.
-(That said, as far as I’m aware this is *still* all pretty theoretical, and this attack would seem to require some degree of target interaction given the NFC approval flow on most smartphones…)
+(That said, as far as I'm aware this is *still* all pretty theoretical, and this attack would seem to require some degree of target interaction given the NFC approval flow on most smartphones...)

-ITPro.TV defines “bluejacking” as the interception of bluetooth communications, and “bluesnarfing” as the insertion of additional commands in an existing bluetooth communication stream.
+ITPro.TV defines "bluejacking" as the interception of bluetooth communications, and "bluesnarfing" as the insertion of additional commands in an existing bluetooth communication stream.
 This is a significantly different take than the Exam Cram.